Nicholas-Ray-NAU/CS386_Team_Project_F22/deliverable_2.md

 **Alternative Flow**:
 None

+**Use Case**: Create an account
+**Actor**: User
+**Description**: Create an account to the website which will store the user rankings and scores ( this will be optional ) **Preconditions**: The user has access to the internet **Postconditions**: The user selects  the option to create **Main Flow**:
+1. The user connects to the website
+2. Select the option to make an account
+**Alternative Flow**:
+2b.
+The user declines the option to make an account

 # User Stories
 ## Highest Priority is Largest Value
 ### Nick:
 - As a gamer, I want easy access so that I waste less time with credentials.
 (Priority #)
 - As a parent, I want safe chats so that children aren’t exposed to violent users.
 (Priority #)

+### Cristian:
+- As a user, I want to create an account so that I can access my scores and rankings easily.
+- As a player, I want to communicate with my opponent so that they are aware of what I have to say.

 # Issue Tracker